kris-brown/CombinatorialEnumeration.jl/docs/src/index.md

   relationships between `Mod(A+B)` (i.e. the models of some sketch that is related in some way to `A` and `B`) to `Mod(A)`  and `Mod(B)`.

-### Aside: Notes on categories of sketch models
-From "Toposes, Triples and Theories" (Barr and Wells)

-- Theorem 4.3: Every FP-theory has an extension to an LE-theory which has the same models in any LE-category.
-- Theorem 4.4 : The category of set-valued models of a left exact theory has arbitrary limits and all filtered colimits; moreover, these are preserved by the set-valued functors of evaluation at the objects of the theory.
-- Theorem 4.1: (outlines which kinds of sketches have which kinds of (co)limits)

 ## Models
 For our purposes, a *model* is an instance of a relational database, i.e. a